jkqt/StaminaInfo/README.md

 # StaminaInfo

-Describe your project here!
+Displays stamina and afflictions numbers.

 ## Template Instructions

 You can remove this section after you've set up your project.
+(But I refuse!)

 Next steps: